 Cooperative Research and Development Agreements (CRADAs) - Agreements authorized by 15 U.S.C.
 3710a to formalize scientific collaborations.
 It is not a federal contract, grant or cooperative agreement (as defined in 31 USC § 6303 et seq.).
 CRADAs allow NIH Investigators to use NIH personnel, services, facilities, equipment or other resources to conduct CRADA research, and the non-Federal collaborator can provide funds, personnel, services, facilities, equipment or other material and/or technical resources to the NIH.
 Importantly, the CRADA provides the non-Federal party the option to negotiate an exclusive license to the resultant CRADA Subject Invention(s).
-(This definition is cited in Policy 3014-106)
+(This definition is cited in Policy

 Covered Research Protocol - Covered research protocols (and covered substudies) include: (1) studies of investigational drugs and devices, (2) studies with a research question about a commercially available drug or device, and (3) studies involving collaborations with a substantially affected organization (SAO) or another for-profit entity when the entity is receiving data or specimens from the NIH for the purpose of developing a product.
-Most interventional protocols will be Covered Research Protocols unless the intervention does not involve the criteria listed above (e.g., a behavioral intervention might not meet the criteria for a covered research protocol or use of a device for physiological exploration where there is no intent to develop a commercial application).
+Most interventional protocols will be Covered Research Protocols unless the intervention does not involve the criteria listed above.

-• Non-covered research protocols - For the purposes of this policy, non-covered research protocols include NIH research protocols that are categorized as Teaching and Training, or Natural History studies are not covered research protocols, unless these studies meet the criteria for covered research protocols listed above.
+• Non-covered research protocol - For the purposes of Policy 3014-102, non-covered research protocols include NIH research protocols that are categorized as Natural History studies, unless these studies meet the criteria for covered research protocols listed above.